metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

 ### Execution

-The Toolkit is based on Nextflow and you can execute the Toolkit based on the following command line schema:
+The Toolkit is based on Nextflow and can be executed with the following command-line pattern:

 ```BASH
 NXF_VER=NEXTFLOW_VERSION nextflow run metagenomics/metagenomics-tk NEXTFLOW_OPTIONS TOOLKIT_OPTIONS
 ```

-* `NEXTFLOW_VERSION` is the Nextflow version that is supported by Nextflow.
-Every code snippet in this tutorial has a hard coded version number.
+* `NEXTFLOW_VERSION` is the Nextflow version supported (or required) by the Toolkit.
+Every code snippet in this tutorial has a hard-coded version number.
   If you ever choose the wrong version, then the Toolkit will print out the versions that are supported.

 * `NEXTFLOW_OPTIONS` are options that are implemented by Nextflow: